river-dot-dev/obsidian-river-sync/README.md

 # River Sync for Obsidian

-Automatically sync emails and SMS messages from River into your Obsidian vault with AI-enhanced content processing.
+Email yourself quick notes and ideas throughout the day.
+River captures everything and syncs to Obsidian with AI-enhanced tagging.

 ## ⚠️ Requirements